guillermo-ampie/promote-to-production-exercise/README.md

 * The AWS S3 bucket is configured for static web browsing
 * The CloudFront Distribution represents your "router" in the deployment
-* To access the website use the CloudFront Distribution's Domain Name value:
+* To access the website, use the CloudFront Distribution's Domain Name value:
   * The endpoint has this structure: `AUTO_GENERATED_VALUE.cloudfront.net`

 2.- Update the website: for example, change the version number in the file [index.html](./index.html)